hunter547/bouqs-challenge-backend/README.md

 9. Within the bouqs-challenge-backend project folder, create a Heroku project: `heroku create my-cool-app`
 10. Then push your commited changes form step 5 to Heroku: `git push heroku master`
 11. Open your app once it's finished building: `heroku open`

+## Function of `npm run generate`
+This script runs the db.js file to generate data using faker.js and outputs the JSON result to a file called db.json.
+Then when Heroku runs npm start on server.js, server.js uses that file as its source to handle requests and serve data.